 Karen is a Suffolk based Dance Artist specialising in contemporary and community dance.
-She trained at Roehampton University where she gained a BA (hons) in Dance Studies, including modules in Choreography, Dance Composition and The Teaching Artist.
-Karen went on to complete a PGCE at University Campus Suffolk in 2014 and has worked in a range of educational settings such as the Course Co-ordinator for Performance Studies at Long Road Sixth Form College in Cambridge, and teaching KS3 and KS5 in Norwich.
+She trained at Roehampton University where she gained a BA (hons) in Dance Studies.
+Karen went on to complete a PGCE at University Campus Suffolk in 2014 and has worked in a range of educational settings in Suffolk, Norfolk and Cambridgshire.

-As well as educational settings, Karen also works as a freelance Dance Artist.
-In 2016 she was a part of the creation of Big Dance 2016 with Akram Khan Company and People Dancing.
-From this she set up and ran her own workshops in Suffolk, in conjunction with Anna Rowe Dance and Big Dance.
-Karen has taught on many projects including:
+In 2016 she was a part of the creation of Big Dance 2016 at Roehampton University with Akram Khan Company and People Dancing.
+From this she set up and ran her own workshops in Suffolk in conjunction with Anna Rowe Dance and Big Dance.
+Most recently Karen has worked as Producer for Ipswich Choral Society on a large-scale community project commemorating WW1; Ipswich Remembers.

 7 Schools 1 Town 2017 (DanceEast & Gecko Theatre)